Density of the free additive convolution of multi-cut measures: Introduction

-In the absence of pure points, it was shown in~\cite{BerWangZHong2020} that the density of $\mu^{\boxplus t}$, $t>1$, is H\"older-continuous with exponent one third; see also~\cite{B} for the corresponding statement for the semicircular flow.
+In the absence of atoms, it was shown in~\cite{BerWangZHong2020} that the density of $\mu^{\boxplus t}$, $t>1$, is H\"older-continuous with exponent one third; see also~\cite{B} for the corresponding statement for the semicircular flow.
 The square and cubic roots arise naturally in random matrix theory.
 For generalized Wigner matrices with variance profile~\cite{AEK Universality general}, the limiting eigenvalue distribution is obtained via the solution to the (vector) Dyson equation.
 In~\cite{AEK} the densities were classified: only one-sided square and two-sided cubic roots occur.
 The precise transition from small gaps over cusp singularities to local minima were extensively studied in~\cite{AEK singularities,AEK18,EKS-CuspHermitian}.
 The square and cubic roots appear as solutions to perturbed third order equations and their ubiquity follows from showing that certain derivatives cannot vanish at spectral edges.
 For the model at hand, this will follow directly from a convexity argument.

-Next, we move on to the setup where the probability measure $\mu$ further admits finitely many pure points.
-As shown in \cite{Bel05, Bel04, Huang15}, the pure points of $\mu^{\boxplus t}$ are characterized by the following: $tE_0$ is a pure point of $\mu^{\boxplus t}$ if and only if $E_0$ is a pure point of the measure $\mu$ with mass strictly greater than $1-\frac{1}{t}$.
-In Theorem \ref{Theorem 2}, we determine the local behavior of the density $\rho_t$ in a small neighborhood of the pure points of $\mu^{\boxplus t}$ and show that the density $\rho_t$ behaves according to the exponent of the original measure $\mu$.
-A consequence of our results is that the density $\rho_t$ does not diverge in a neighborhood of a pure point $tE_0$ of $\mu^{\boxplus t}$, as long as the density $\rho$ of $\mu$ is continuous in a neighborhood of the pure point $E_0$ of $\mu$.
+Next, we move on to the setup where the probability measure $\mu$ further admits finitely many atoms.
+As shown in \cite{Bel05, Bel04, Huang15}, the atoms of $\mu^{\boxplus t}$ are characterized by the following: $E_t:=tE_0$ is an atom of $\mu^{\boxplus t}$ if and only if $E_0$ is an atom of the measure $\mu$ with mass strictly greater than $1-\frac{1}{t}$.
+In Theorem \ref{Theorem 2}, we determine the local behavior of the density $\rho_t$ in a small neighborhood of the atoms of $\mu^{\boxplus t}$ and show that the density $\rho_t$ behaves according to the exponent of the original measure $\mu$.
+A consequence of our results is that the density $\rho_t$ does not diverge in a neighborhood of an atom $E_t$ of $\mu^{\boxplus t}$, as long as the density $\rho$ of $\mu$ is continuous in a neighborhood of the atom $E_0$ of $\mu$.